josueBarretogit/my_orm/README.md

 sometimes you just want a quick, easy to use sql statement that matches your structs definitions even if it changes, well this crate is for you

+# Disclaimer

+I am new to rust and at the time I didn´t know how versioning works, so although the version says it's in 1.*.* this crate is still subject to changes

 # Table of contents

  1. [Installation](#Installation)